 On the lower level, there is a Special Collections room featuring artifacts of Great Bay and seacoast New Hampshire with a focus on hunting and fishing.
-The Special Collections room will be open the first Sunday of each month (excluding July) from May to October 2014, from 10am-2pm.
+The Special Collections room will be open the first Sunday of each month (excluding July) from May to October 2015, from 10am-1pm.

 The grounds are beautifully landscaped and include a waterfall and stream feature that connects the two buildings.
 A universally accessible trail and boardwalk allow visitors to explore a variety of habitats including upland hardwood forests, freshwater wetlands, salt marsh and mudflats.
 Newly installed interpretive signage allows visitors to learn about the diverse habitats found along Great Bay.